 Well, I started writing this article 10 days ago and have now been told that the information was correct, but, oh yes, there is a BUT.
 For the buyer to not have any protection, he needed to have admitted it was for collection, and where he has disputed and said that it was for delivery, they have just taken his word for it!

 But it’s okay, I have reported this to the Ombudsman Service, and they believe they should have notified me of those clauses.
 So I shall keep you posted over the next few months to see how this pans out.

 After a call from PayPal, I was given the £300 back plus £20 for inconveniences.
 So it does pay to know your rights and keep going with them.

-I must say my experience of this (i had only just started to sell stuff online and was i guess a tad nieve to it all) has left a bitter taste in my mouth.
-If i could give anyone selling there stuff online to fund their trip of a lifetime.
+I must say my experience of this (i had only just started to sell stuff online and was I guess a tad nieve to it all) has left a bitter taste in my mouth.
+If I could give anyone selling their stuff online to fund their trip of a lifetime.
 CASH ON DELIVERY ONLY !!!!
 Its the only real way to cover your back, and at least you then know everything should be ok.